Irev-Dev/curated-code-cad/README.md

 - License: MIT
 - [Online editor](https://zalo.github.io/CascadeStudio/)

 A javascript wrapper for [OpenCascade](https://github.com/tpaviot/oce) that runs in the browser.
 (OpenCascade can run in the browser when compiled to web-assembly).
+[CadHub](https://cadhub.xyz/) integrates with CascadeStudio.

 ### [Curv](http://www.curv3d.org/)
 - [Repo](https://github.com/curv3d/curv)